annabelelizabethwhipp/Annabel-Whipp/index.md

 I produced a guide to getting started with ArcMap [here](https://github.com/annabelelizabethwhipp/LearningResources/blob/master/Getting%20started%20with%20ArcMap.pdf).
 It includes guidance on adding data, joining data, producing choropleth and graduated maps, and producing a layout.

+[Here](https://github.com/annabelelizabethwhipp/LearningResources/blob/master/Geocoding%20Postcodes.pdf) is a guide to geocoding, focussing on deriving eastings and northings from postcodes.

 # Teaching Experience